Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 Footwear

-Below we have outlined the five key pieces of footwear that are essential to any multi-day trek.
+Below, we have outlined the five key pieces of footwear that are essential to any multi-day trek.
 If you don’t find the answer you are looking for here, then check out these hiking boots' reviews for more tips and recommendations.

 Hiking Boots For Women

-However, choosing the right boots can often seem overwhelming, therefore, we have quickly outlined the key characteristics to look out for in a great hiking boot.
+However, choosing the right boots can often seem overwhelming, therefore, we have quickly outlined the key characteristics below to look out for in a great hiking boot.

-The first thing to get right is the size.
 No one wants blisters on the trail and getting the right size boot is one of the best lines of defense against them.

 The best way to check in store is to push your feet all the way to the front of the boot and stick your index finger down behind your heel.
 If your finger fits snugly (not too tight or too loose), then that is a good indication that the boot is the right size for you.